spiral/docs/docs/en/testing/http.md

 ### Session/Authentication

-The Spiral Framework has some cool tools to help you interact with the session while testing your HTTP requests.
+Spiral has some cool tools to help you interact with the session while testing your HTTP requests.
 One of those tools is the `withSession()` method.
 It allows you to set the session data to a specific array before sending a request to your application.
 This can be really handy when you need to load the session with some specific data for your test.